ai-multiply/CPRD-DataPipelineGenerator/README.md

 ### Common issues

-* Ensure that the disk space is enough.
+* Ensure that there is enough disk space (at least double the current size).
 Each step will duplicate data.
-If you are happy with the output, you can delete file from previous steps.
+If you are happy with the output, you can delete the file(s) from previous steps.